swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 * `BitwiseOperations` protocol was deprecated.

   We believe there are no useful entities that support bitwise operations, but at the same time are not binary integers.

 * `minimumSignedRepresentationBitWidth` property was removed.

+* `word(at:)` methods was replaced by `var words: Words` where `Words` is a new associated type.

+  This will help avoid quadratic complexity in algorithms iterating over all words, and also allow standard library to provide a default conformance to `Hashable`.

 * `trailingZeros` property was added to the `BinaryInteger` protocol.